 - Earth is the only planet in our solar system with liquid water on its surface.

-- It has an atmosphere containing oxygen, making life as we know it possible.
+- It has an atmosphere that contains oxygen, making life as we know it possible.

-- Earth has one natural satellite, the Moon.
+- The Earth has one natural satellite, the moon.

 Interesting facts:

-- 70% of Earth’s surface is covered with water.
+- 70% of the Earth's surface is covered with water.

 - Earth's atmosphere protects us from harmful radiation and meteoroids.